Summer with the family in Chamonix — in the heart of the Lavancher

 1. A family hike — choice depending on age

-Le Lavancher is a direct starting point for several trails Suitable for families.
-For the younger (3-6 years), the walk of the sources of the Arveyron is short, shaded, and ends in a mini-canyon where you can enjoy a tasting.
-For the 6 10-yearsThe trail to the Chalet du Chapeau offers a beautiful view of the Mer de Glace glacier.
-And for the more adventurous, the Flégère and the White Lake cable car tours are among the great alpine classics — provided you have packed a picnic and a windbreaker.
+Le Lavancher is a direct starting point for several family-friendly trails .
+For younger children (3-6 years old), the Arveyron springs walk is short, shaded, and ends in a mini-canyon where they can enjoy a snack.
+For 6-10 year olds , the Chalet du Chapeau trail offers a beautiful view of the Mer de Glace glacier.
+And for the more adventurous , La Flégère and Lac Blanc via cable car are classic Alpine hikes—provided you've packed a picnic and a windbreaker.

 2. The Aiguille du Midi or the Montenvers train — a guaranteed memory